 Mediterranean Fruit Fly

-- Egg - eggs are white in colour and banana-shaped.
-They are seldom identified by householders.
+- Egg – Eggs, which are laid in host fruit, are white in colour and banana-shaped.
+They are rarely identified by gardeners.

-- Maggot (larva) - soon after the eggs have been laid within the fruit, they hatch and a small maggot emerges from each.
-It has cutting jaws which help it to tear off small pieces of the fruit.
-As maggots tend to eat their way towards the centre of fruit, decay begins inside.
-However, from the outside the fruit may appear undamaged.
-As the maggot completes its growth, it chews its way out of the fruit (which by then has usually fallen) and burrows several centimetres into the soil.
+- Maggot (larva) - Soon after the eggs have been laid by the female, a small maggot emerges from each egg.
+Maggots have cutting jaws which help to tear the fruit into pieces small enough to swallow.
+Maggots tend to eat towards the centre of fruit.
+This promotes rotting of the fruit, although it may appear in good condition from the outside.
+When the maggot has completed growing, it chews its way out of the fruit - which by then has usually fallen to the ground - and burrows into the soil.

 Monitoring and control

-Adult fruit fly activity can be monitored by using traps containing synthetic male attractants.
-The most commonly used attractant is capilure, which only attracts the male flies.
-Traps are placed in the shade of the canopy of host trees and the contents checked regularly through the year.
+Adult Mediterranean fruit fly activity can be monitored by using traps containing synthetic male attractants.
+The most commonly used attractant is Capilure, which only attracts male flies.
+Traps are usually placed in the shade of the canopy of host trees, and the contents checked regularly throughout the year.

-Eradication measures include treatments using cover sprays and bait sprays.
-Cover sprays are generally systemic insecticides that will also kill immature stages present in fruit.
-Bait sprays, which are a mixture of protein, water and an insecticide, can be 'spot' sprayed onto various sites in an orchard.
+Eradication measures include cover sprays and bait sprays.
+Cover sprays are generally systemic insecticides that will also kill maggots present in fruit.
+Bait sprays, which are a mixture of protein, water and an insecticide, can be spot sprayed onto various sites in an orchard.
 If the outbreak is in an urban area, every property within a specified zone may be sprayed with bait to control the population of adult flies.

 Quarantine measures such as inspection and treatment of fruit and vegetables assist in preventing the entry of Mediterranean fruit fly into Victoria.